Section 1: Introduction

 By 1911, fairs became an important social and agricultural event on Indian reservations.
 The fairs were probably started by the reservation agent.
 Indians brought garden vegetables, canned goods, and field crops to show at the fair.
 The elders met to discuss their concerns about events on the reservations.
 Indian fairs were similar in some ways to county fairs, but also allowed the tribes to celebrate their heritage with traditional games and meals.

 Why is this important?
 Fairs were an important element in building communities.
-Fairs were important to show the economic advantages of a county.
+Fairs displayed the economic advantages of a county.
 Fairs were also a place where people built or renewed social and economic relationships.
 A county fair invited people from other counties, even other states, to visit.
 Some of those visitors stayed to build homes and raise their families.
 Fairs, like churches and schools, were part of the glue that held a community together.